FrancesCoronel/personal-website-v3/_posts/2015-01-05-interview-hack-reactor.md

     cohort felt overwhelmed midcourse and hack reactor allowed them to drop out and defer their tuition to a later cohort after doing more self-learning.
-5.  **Is everyone recommended to do their development on a Mac?** That’s the school standard.
+5.  **Is everyone recommended to do their development on a Mac?** That's the school standard.
 There has been people in the past who have tried using Windows initially, but they ended up switching over.